Perlan Museum

 Panoramic Observation Deck

 Perlan Museum is also home to an observation deck located in its glass dome.
 Thanks to the building's privileged location on Öskjuhlíð Hill, the viewpoint offers spectacular panoramic views of Reykjavik, almost rivalling that of the Hallgrímskirkja Tower.
-Walking around the Perlan dome, you'll enjoy 360-degree views of the Icelandic capital and its surroundings - you can even see the Blue Lagoon and Keflavik Airport when the weather's good!
+Walking around the Perlan dome, you'll enjoy 360-degree views of the Icelandic capital and its surroundings - you can even see the Blue Lagoon and Keflavik Airport when the weather is good!

 How to get to Perlan Museum?